Your Directors have pleasure in presenting the 22nd Annual Report of your Company for the financial year ended 31 March, 2016.

 25. INTERNAL AUDIT

-The Audit Committee of the Board of Directors, Statutory Auditors and the Business Heads are periodically apprised of the internal audit findings and corrective actions taken.
+Further, Statutory Auditors and the Business Heads are periodically apprised of the internal audit findings and corrective actions taken.

 26. CORPORATE GOVERNANCE